The-RG-Archive/lifeinvader.com/README.md

 # lifeinvader.com
 A backup of the lifeinvader.com hosted by rockstar games that got shut down

-Huge thanks to https://github.com/GreenSoupDeveloper we is the main developer at this point i am just gathering information .
+Huge thanks to https://github.com/GreenSoupDeveloper we is the main developer at this point i am just gathering information.

 Also big thank you to "MGgames100" for providing us with copy's of all company websites to make this even possible.

 Notes: